Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 Dialogue sought on higher education.

-The U.S. Department of Education has appointed a commission that will engage in what U.S. Secretary of Education, Margaret Spelling termed a national dialogue about the role of higher education in the 21st century.
+The U.S. Department of Education has appointed a commission that will engage in what U.S. Secretary of Education Margaret Spelling termed a national dialogue about the role of higher education in the 21st century.

-The 18 member commission on the future of higher education includes professors, university presidents, business leaders, and government officials will release a report next year.
+The 18-member commission on the future of higher education, includes professors, university presidents, business leaders, and government officials, will release a report next year.

 I don't think they've got the right group of people to come up with the truth on this.

-You need there ought to need to be some parents that are paying for these educations in this group, need to be some students who are being propagandized.
+There needs to be some parents that are paying for these educations in this group, need to be some students who are being propagandized.

-Spelling said that she hopes the Commission will not only find ways to improve higher education, but also ways for higher education to meet the needs of an increasingly global economy.
+Spelling said that she hopes the commission will not only find ways to improve higher education, but also ways for higher education to meet the needs of an increasingly global economy.

-Commission expected to release its recommendations to the public in August.
+The commission expected to release its recommendations to the public in August.

-Make a note on the calendar.
+Make a note on a calendar.

 Just put the whole month of August.